sen-tou/stvbyr-tech/content/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md

 I used [this blog post by Andi Dittrich](https://andidittrich.de/2016/03/howto-re-enable-scpssh-login-on-Synology-dsm-6-0-for-non-admin-users.html) to solve the problem.
 It's a little dated but still works for DSM 7.0.

-In short: we need to use a sheduled task to periodically set the login shell for our gituser.
+In short: we need to use a scheduled task to periodically set the login shell for our gituser.

 Login to your Synology with the admin user.